Atienn/CART-263/P2/README.md

 Built off [template-p5-project](https://github.com/pippinbarr/cart253/tree/master/templates/template-p5-project) provided by [Pippin Barr](https://github.com/pippinbarr).
 Makes use of the [P5.js](https://p5js.org/) library.

 Made as part of the Creative Computation II (CART 263) courseworks.
-It is an entension of the previous version of 'Project Vector' that was made within the previous course (CART 253).
+This project is an entension of the previous version of 'Project Vector' that was made within the previous course (CART 253).

 This is a platformer game with a focus on speed.
 The goal is to navigate levels in the shortest amount of time possible.